The CSS/Financial Aid PROFILE for 2017-18

 The Other College Financial Aid Application Form

 With all the attention paid to the introduction of the early FAFSA, one critical element getting lost in the rush to apply to college is the CSS PROFILE.
-The College Scholarship Service, or CSS, PROFILE is used to apply online for nonfederal financial aid from almost 400 colleges, universities, professional schools, and scholarship programs.
-It goes into depth on your financial background somewhat more than the FAFSA does.
+The College Scholarship Service (CSS) PROFILE is used to apply online for nonfederal financial aid from almost 400 colleges, universities, professional schools, and scholarship programs.
+The CSS PROFILE goes into depth on your financial background somewhat more than FAFSA.

-Of course, if you do want to receive federal financial aid or federal student loans, you will still have to complete the FAFSA as well.
-Keep in mind that there may also be some colleges which have their own separate financial aid applications.
+Of course, if you do want to receive federal financial aid or federal student loans, you still have to complete the FAFSA.
+Keep in mind that there may also be some colleges that have their own separate financial aid applications.
 This could get a little complicated, so it is best to leave yourself as much time as possible for everything.

-Similar to the FAFSA, the CSS/Financial Aid PROFILE® for Fall 2018 or Spring 2019 will be available online beginning October 1.
+Similar to the FAFSA, the CSS/Financial Aid PROFILE for Fall 2018 or Spring 2019 will be available online beginning October 1.
 Although there are plans to redesign the form, one similarity is that the CSS/PROFILE uses prior-prior-year (PPY) income tax information.
-For the 2018–19 application, this means applicants will be able to utilize information from their 2016 federal income tax returns.
+As a result, for the 2018–19 application, applicants will be able to utilize information from their 2016 federal income tax returns.

-- Information you’ll need for the PROFILE: Information required on the PROFILE will include whether the parents receive TANF (Temporary Assistance for Needy Families) or SSI (Supplemental Security Income), if the parents are self-employed or own business(es) and/or farm(s), the parents’ housing status (own, rent), and the student’s personal information, including a Social Security number.
-College Board does provide a pre-application worksheet you can complete in advance which will help you when you sit down to fill out the official form.
+Information you’ll need for the PROFILE: Information required on the PROFILE will include whether the parents receive TANF (Temporary Assistance for Needy Families) or SSI (Supplemental Security Income); if the parents are self-employed or own business(es) and/or farm(s); the parents’ housing status (own, rent); and the student’s personal information, including a Social Security number.
+The College Board does provide a pre-application worksheet to complete in advance, which will help you when you sit down to fill out the official form.

-- Getting help: Once you register, you will find detailed instructions as you complete the PROFILE, and an extensive online Help Desk, including Frequently Asked Questions.
+Getting help: Once you register, you will find detailed instructions as you complete the PROFILE, as well as an extensive online Help Desk, including Frequently Asked Questions.
 You can also contact customer support at 844-202-0524 (Monday through Friday, 9 a.m. to 6 p.m.
 Eastern Time, with extended hours from 8 a.m. to 10 p.m., January through April) or email firstname.lastname@example.org.